-- (32) To manage and disburse any and all funds collected pursuant to § 46-12.9-4, in accordance with § 46-12.9-5, and other provisions of the Rhode Island Underground Storage Tank Financial Responsibility Act, as amended. - (33) To support, facilitate and assist the Rhode Island Natural History Survey, as appropriate and/or as necessary, in order to accomplish the important public purposes of the survey in gathering and maintaining data on Rhode Island natural history, making public presentations and reports on natural history topics, ranking species and natural communities, monitoring rare species and communities, consulting on open space acquisitions and management plans, reviewing proposed federal and state actions and regulations with regard to their potential impact on natural communities, and seeking outside funding for wildlife management, land management and research. - (34) To promote the effective stewardship of lakes and ponds including collaboration with associations of lakefront property owners on planning and management actions that will prevent and mitigate water quality degradation, the loss of native habitat due to infestation of non-native species and nuisance conditions that result from excessive growth of algal or non-native plant species.
-By January 31, 2012, the director shall prepare and submit a report to the governor and general assembly that based upon available information provides: (a) an assessment of lake conditions including a description of the presence and extent of aquatic invasive species in lakes and ponds; (b) recommendations for improving the control and management of aquatic invasives species in lakes and ponds; and (c) an assessment of the feasibility of instituting a boat sticker program for the purpose of generating funds to support implementation actions to control aquatic invasive species in the freshwaters of the state. - (35) In implementing the programs established pursuant to this chapter, to identify critical areas for improving service to customers doing business with the department, and to develop and implement strategies to improve performance and effectiveness in those areas.
-Key aspects of a customer service program shall include, but not necessarily be limited to, the following components: - (a) Maintenance of an organizational unit within the department with the express purpose of providing technical assistance to customers and helping customers comply with environmental regulations and requirements; - (b) Maintenance of an employee training program to promote customer service across the department;
+(32) To manage and disburse any and all funds collected pursuant to § 46-12.9-4, in accordance with § 46-12.9-5, and other provisions of the Rhode Island Underground Storage Tank Financial Responsibility Act, as amended;

+- (33) To support, facilitate, and assist the Rhode Island Natural History Survey, as appropriate and/or as necessary, in order to accomplish the important public purposes of the survey in gathering and maintaining data on Rhode Island natural history; making public presentations and reports on natural history topics; ranking species and natural communities; monitoring rare species and communities; consulting on open-space acquisitions and management plans; reviewing proposed federal and state actions and regulations with regard to their potential impact on natural communities; and seeking outside funding for wildlife management, land management, and research; - (34) To promote the effective stewardship of lakes, and ponds, rivers and streams including, but not limited to, including collaboration with watershed organizations and associations of lakefront property owners on planning and management actions that will prevent and mitigate water quality degradation, reduce the loss of native habitat due to infestation of non-native species, and abate nuisance conditions that result from excessive growth of algal or non-native plant species as well as promote healthy freshwater riverine ecosystems.
+By January 31, 2012, the director shall prepare and submit a report to the governor and general assembly that, based upon available information, provides: (a) An assessment of lake conditions including a description of the presence and extent of aquatic invasive species in lakes and ponds; (b) Recommendations for improving the control and management of aquatic invasives species in lakes and ponds; and (c) An assessment of the feasibility of instituting a boat-sticker program for the purpose of generating funds to support implementation actions to control aquatic invasive species in the freshwaters of the state; and To carry out these duties, a position in the department shall be newly established to coordinate activities pertaining to the stewardship of freshwater resources including lakes, ponds, rivers and streams. - (35) In implementing the programs established pursuant to this chapter, to identify critical areas for improving service to customers doing business with the department, and to develop and implement strategies to improve performance and effectiveness in those areas.
+Key aspects of a customer-service program shall include, but not necessarily be limited to, the following components: - (a) Maintenance of an organizational unit within the department with the express purpose of providing technical assistance to customers and helping customers comply with environmental regulations and requirements;